Discourse analysis: In the humanities

 In the late 1960s and 1970s, and without reference to this prior work, a variety of other approaches to a new cross-discipline of DA began to develop in most of the humanities and social sciences concurrently with, and related to, other disciplines.
 These include semiotics, psycholinguistics, sociolinguistics, and pragmatics.
 Many of these approaches, especially those influenced by the social sciences, favor a more dynamic study of oral talk-in-interaction.
-An example is "conversational analysis", which was influenced by the Sociologist Harold Garfinkel, the founder of Ethnomethodology.
+An example is "conversational analysis" (CA), which was influenced by the sociologist Harold Garfinkel, the founder of ethnomethodology.